What does Women Grow do?

-Kristina credits Women Grow Co-Founder and Executive Director Jazmin Hupp with teaching her about the powerful potential of social advocacy.
+Kristina credits Women Grow Co-Founder Jazmin Hupp with teaching her about the powerful potential of social advocacy.
 Kristina moved to New York City in 2009, after Jazmin hired her at the independent Apple retailer Tekserve and encouraged her to relocate.
 In New York, she worked with Tekserve and an entertainment industry startup before joining Esteé Lauder Companies to focus on technology implementations within the Global Retail Channel.

 Kristina joined Women Grow in 2015 as Director of Operations.
 In this role, she works closely with several departments including HR & Training, Technology, and Customer Support to identify processes, select tools, and implement strategies to support the company’s rapid growth.
 She takes pride in helping the intelligent and self-motivated Women Grow team do their best work.